Abyss Odyssey

-Abyss Odyssey is a platform action-adventure game developed by ACE Team and published by Atlus.
+Abyss Odyssey is a platform action-adventure video game developed by ACE Team and published by Atlus.
 It was released in July 2014 for the Xbox 360, PlayStation 3, and Microsoft Windows, and for the PlayStation 4 in July 2015.

 The game's plot follows a set of heroes who fight to reach a warlock whose dreams are infecting reality in late 19th century Santiago, Chile.
 Abyss Odyssey combines elements from multiple video game genres, has a unique art style based on the Art Nouveau movement and has characters based on Chilean mythology.
 It received mostly positive reviews from critics who praised its atmosphere but criticized some aspects of gameplay.

 Gameplay

 The gameplay has a fusion of elements from a number of gaming genres.
 The player controls an avatar who battles enemies and advances through dungeons to reach the conclusion of the stage.
 The game's levels are procedurally generated, providing a new experience on each.
 The player only has one life but may be revived.
 If the player character dies, the player is put in control of a much weaker human who tries to avenge their death and can revive the player at specific altars.

 The game's fighting system combines elements of the Super Smash Bros. and Street Fighter franchises, and rewards players for timing their blocks and attacks at the right moment.
 Players can capture the souls of enemies they encounter—once collected, a player can then assume the form and abilities of the enemy in-game.
 Abyss Odyssey uses a community-based unlock system; upon its launch, only the first "phase" of the game was available.
 After a certain number of players defeat the game's final boss, the Warlock, the next phase of the game is unlocked for all players.